Different kind of impacts

 Our strategic contributions (see below) include:

-- R&D efforts related to our six innovation platforms: here, the goal is to increase our positive impacts, for example by providing materials to develop new energies.
+- R&D efforts related to our five innovation platforms: here, the goal is to increase our positive impacts, for example by providing materials to develop new energies.

 - Other strategic contributions include our safety, environmental footprint and diversity commitments: here, we strive to reduce our negative impacts, notably by decreasing our production facilities’ carbon emissions.

 Arkema fully supports the chemical industry’s voluntary Responsible Care® initiative and considers safety and health to be core priorities.
 We have made them a cornerstone of our CSR policy.
 We take active measures to improve working conditions, including peer observation, ergonomic workstations, and safety briefings at the start of tasks and meetings.

 Our initiatives have significantly reduced our accident rate per million hours worked* (TRIR) since 2012.
 Today, at 1.0, our TRIR is one of the lowest in the chemical industry.

 *By Arkema and contractor employees working at our sites.